-Career Center > Career Advising > Career Communities > Education, Nonprofit & Government > Law and Law Enforcement
+Career Center > Career Advising > Career Communities > Education, Human Services, & Government > Law and Law Enforcement

 If you are interested in the safety and security of your community, you might be interested in exploring Law Enforcement.
 This area is focused on conflict management and communication as well as investigation and oversight--all necessary elements to helping communities feel protected.